JustAnotherDevv/Dean-s-List-DAO-documentation/docs/Governance Framework/governance-model.md

 ## Governance Mechanism

 Instead of relying solely on token governance, the DAO utilizes a multi-sig reputation-based approach for governance polling.
+This multi-sig is represented as a council consisting of most active and engaged community members.
 Community funds are managed across multiple multi-sig wallets, with sentiment voting conducted using $DEAN tokens.
 Multi-sig owners generally honor the majority and quorum in decision-making.

 ## Voting Rules